joakimsigvald/XspecT/README.md

 In more complex tests, different arrangements may depend on each other, which makes the order in which they are supplied significant, but it is recommended to keep unit tests as simple, targeted and readable as possible.

 Should a test fail, this can be due to either invalid setup or that the test condition (assertion) is not satisfied.
-In the first case a `SetupFailed` exception is thrown detailing the error in the setup (this could be for instance if `Given` is called after `Then` or `When` is called multiple times)
+In the first case a `SetupFailed` exception is thrown detailing the error in the setup (this could be for instance if `Given` is called after `Then`, or `When` is called multiple times)
-In the second case, you are in the *red* zone of the red-green-refactor cycle and need to either fix the test or the implementation being tested.
+In the second case, you are in the *red* zone of the red-green-refactor cycle and need to either fix the test or the implementation under test.
 To help with this, the built in assertion framework supply not only the details of the error, but also a complete description of the test (the *specification*, which is auto-generated from the test implementation), so that you can more easily se what behavior the test actually expects, than from reading the test implementation alone.

+Apart from verifying the result (return value) of the method, you can also verify that it throws the expected exceotion with `Then().Throws`.

 After this introduction, we should be ready to look at more examples.